 “It’s one thing that almost all doctors will say, ‘Absolutely not, it’s as bad as alcohol and smoking and if you tell a mother that it’s even okay to use CBD during her pregnancy you’re basically performing malpractice,’” says Dr. Michele Ross.
 But, according to her, that is not true.
 Cannabis can actually be an asset for pregnant mothers, she says.
 And a healthy, helpful one at that.

 Ross is a neuroscientist out of California.
 She recently developed an online course designed to educate mothers about the potential risks and benefits of using cannabis while pregnant or nursing.
 She’s been studying the effects of drugs on the brain for most of her career – and while she’s a pro cannabis activist today, she didn’t start out that way.

 “I was a really hard-core anti-drug person,” she explained.
 Growing up she lived near a crack house in New Jersey and developed a really negative view of drugs in general.
 It’s a large part of what got her into neuroscience and drug studies in the first place.
 But as she learned more about cannabis, her views (at least of that substance) started to change drastically.

-Today, she runs a cannabis non-profit called “Impact Network” focused on women’s health.
+Today, she runs a cannabis non-profit called “Infused Health” focused on women’s health.